Skip to content

 $800,000

-The funding would be used to manage flooding and improve water quality through the creation of multiple rain gardens and bioretention swales to redirect and infiltrate stormwater.
-The project is an appropriate use of taxpayer funds because it will address health and safety issues from stormwater flooding.
+Project Description: The funding would be used to manage flooding and improve water quality through the creation of infrastructure to address stormwater.
+The funding is an appropriate use of taxpayer funds because it will address health and safety issues from flooding.
 The project has a Federal nexus because the funding provided is for purposes authorized by Section 1452 of the Safe Drinking Water Act, 42 U.S.C.
 300j-12.

 Member Certification